-Health releases vaccination of children aged 3 to 5 years with Coronavac
+Health releases vaccination of children aged 3 to 5 years with CoronaVac

-Technicians from the Ministry of Health today released the vaccination against covid-19 for children aged 3 to 5 years with Coronavac after Anvisa (National Health Surveillance Agency) approved the emergency use of the immunizer for this age group this week.
+The Ministry of Health released today the vaccination against covid-19 for children aged 3 to 5 years with CoronaVac after Anvisa (National Health Surveillance Agency) approved the emergency use of the immunizer for this age group this week.
 Until then, the application of the vaccine was only authorized for children from 6 years old in the country.

-In a note, the ministry clarified that the decision takes place after the approval of Anvisa and also after hearing the CTAI (Technical Advisory Chamber on Immunization of Covid-19).
+In a note, the ministry clarified that the decision takes place after hearing the CTAI (Technical Advisory Board on Immunization of Covid-19).

 “The ministry recommends that existing stocks in states and municipalities be used.
 However, the Ministry of Health continues to negotiate for the acquisition of new doses.
 The decision will be formalized in a technical note to the states, as well as the delivery schedule of additional doses .”

-Despite the decision, according to the newspaper O Globo, there is still no date for the ministry to publish the technical note that serves as guidance to states and municipalities on the application of the dose to the group.
+Despite the decision, according to the newspaper O Globo, there is still no date for the ministry to publish the technical note that serves as guidance to states and municipalities on the application of vaccination in the group.

 On Wednesday, the day that Anvisa released the vaccination for children aged 3 to 5 years, the Minister of Health, Marcelo Queiroga, told UOL columnist Carla Araújo that there was still no way to predict a date or a calendar for vaccination against covid-19 for this public.